-Peru has one of the fastest growing economies in Latin America, and indeed the world, over the last decade or so.
-The country has encouraged foreign investment, and expats doing business in Peru are generally made to feel welcome.
+Peru has one of the fastest growing economies in Latin America.
+The country encourages foreign investment, and expats doing business in Peru are generally made to feel welcome.

 With rich deposits of copper, silver, gold, lead and zinc, mining is an important contributor to Peru’s economy.
-Other important sectors include agriculture, fishery, gas and petroleum exploitation and manufacturing (mostly of textiles).
-The capital, Lima, is the centre of commerce, and is where most foreigners do business in Peru.
+Other crucial sectors include agriculture, fishery, gas- and petroleum exploitation, and manufacturing.
+The capital, Lima, is the centre of commerce and is where most foreigners do business in Peru.

-The business week is Monday to Friday.
+The business week in the country is Monday to Friday.
 Business hours are from 9am to 5pm, with an hour lunch break.

 Spanish is the main language of business in Peru.
 While English may be understood in large corporate enterprises in Lima, it is not widely spoken or understood within the public sector.